-Figure 25-3 illustrates the requester application flow.
+Figure 26-3 illustrates the requester application flow.

-Figure 25-3 Requester Application Flow
+Figure 26-3 Requester Application Flow

-25.7.2.2 Provider Applications
+26.7.2.2 Provider Applications

 The preferred approach is to let the provider ABCS send the application context as an XACML request to the provider application.
 If the provider application cannot receive an XACML request, but has a SOAP interface, then the provider ABCS sends the application security context in a custom XML format inside a SOAP header or as part of a business document.
-If the provider application does not support a SOAP interface, then the provider ABCS sends the application context in an XACML request format to the adapter service that sets the appropriate security context needed for the security mechanism in use.
+If the provider application does not support a SOAP interface, then the provider ABCS sends the application security context in a provider application does not support a SOAP interface, then the provider ABCS sends the application context in an XACML request format to the adapter service that sets the appropriate security context needed for the security mechanism in use.

-Figure 25-4 illustrates the provider application flow.
+Figure 26-4 illustrates the provider application flow.

-Figure 25-4 Provider Application Flow
+Figure 26-4 Provider Application Flow

-25.7.3 Mapping Application Security Context in ABCS To and From Standard Security Context
+26.7.3 Mapping Application Security Context in ABCS To and From Standard Security Context